pashmaklang/pashmak/README.md

 if you want to contribute to this project, read [Contributing Guide](CONTRIBUTING.md)

 # Documentation
-read the following Documentation to learn pashmak
+read the following Documentation to learn pashmak.

+#### NOTE: the pashmak syntax is hard, surely read [STDLIB](#Stdlib) document to learn very better and easier syntax